-The Trust is not implicated in any of the matters before the inquiry and Wentworth Park and the greyhound racing activities that take place on the Reserve are not, to the Trust's knowledge, subject to investigation.
-The Trust is however deeply concerned by the report.
+The Trust was not implicated in any of the matters before the Inquiry and Wentworth Park and the greyhound racing activities that take place on the Reserve were not, to the Trust's knowledge, subject to investigation.
+The Trust was however deeply concerned by the Report.